pop-os/desktop-icons-ng/README.md

-# ADIEU Another Desktop Icons Extension
+# DING Desktop Icons New Generation

 ## What  is it

-Another Desktop Icons Extension for GNOME Shell.
-It offers the same than the official one, but also has these advantages:
+Desktop Icons NG for GNOME Shell.
+It offers the same than the official 'Desktop Icons' extension, but also has these advantages:

  * Drag'n'Drop, both inside the desktop, and between desktop and applications, and nautilus windows